cory321/Hemsy/docs/ORDER_CANCELLATION_BUSINESS_LOGIC.md

 ## Overview

-Order cancellation in Threadfolio V2 implements a "soft cancellation" approach that preserves all data while freezing the ability to modify services on associated garments.
+Order cancellation in Hemsy implements a "soft cancellation" approach that preserves all data while freezing the ability to modify services on associated garments.
 This ensures complete audit trails and enables order restoration capabilities.

 ## Core Principles